pytorch/pytorch/CONTRIBUTING.md

 * If you want to have no-op incremental rebuilds (which are fast), see [Make no-op build fast](#make-no-op-build-fast) below.

-* When installing with `python setup.py develop` (in contrast to `python setup.py install`) Python runtime will use the current local source-tree when importing `torch` package.
+* When installing with `python -m pip install -e .` (in contrast to `python -m pip install .`) Python runtime will use the current local source-tree when importing `torch` package.
 (This is done by creating [`.egg-link`](https://wiki.python.org/moin/PythonPackagingTerminology#egg-link) file in `site-packages` folder)
   This way you do not need to repeatedly install after modifying Python files (`.py`).
   However, you would need to reinstall if you modify Python interface (`.pyi`, `.pyi.in`) or non-Python files (`.cpp`, `.cc`, `.cu`, `.h`, ...).

-  One way to avoid running `python setup.py develop` every time one makes a change to C++/CUDA/ObjectiveC files on Linux/Mac, is to create a symbolic link from `build` folder to `torch/lib`, for example, by issuing following:
+  One way to avoid running `python -m pip install -e .` every time one makes a change to C++/CUDA/ObjectiveC files on Linux/Mac, is to create a symbolic link from `build` folder to `torch/lib`, for example, by issuing following:
   ```bash
    pushd torch/lib; sh -c "ln -sf ../../build/lib/libtorch_cpu.* ."; popd